Saturday, March 11, 2023

 When we think we have something in hand that fits well with our uniqueness, it also needs a test drive to see if it actually works.
 And as time goes along, and as different psychological receptors get expressed, the chosen framework for living may need continued tweaks.

-So, the basic starting axioms for building a framework for living, and resolving the tension between the psychological receptors of mortality and the need to live, are:
+To move forward, the proposed axioms for resolving the tension between the psychological receptors of mortality and the need to live, are:

-when followed, brings us the satisfaction that in the end, although the universe continues, we had a life that was well lived.
+2. when followed, brings us the satisfaction that in the end, although the universe will go on, we had a life that was well lived.

-The second principle is the ultimate test whether we found the right framework of living for ourselves.
-One need not wait until the end of life to figure that out.
+The second axiom is the ultimate test whether we found the right framework of living for ourselves.
+As we will discuss later, one need not wait until the end of life to figure that out.
 There are faster ways to judge the appropriateness of the framework for living we chose.

 Ciao.